awglyde/Secure-FileShare-System/README.md

 ### How do I get set up? ###

 1. Download the source code.
+2. Verify you have Java version 1.8 or above.
-2. Run the following command from the src folder to compile.
+3. Run the following command from the src folder to compile.

     ``` javac *.java ```

-3. To run the code you must run the Group Server and the File Server.
+4. To run the code you must run the Group Server and the File Server.
 To do that use the following commands:

     ``` java RunGroupServer ```
     ``` java RunFileServer ```

-4. Then run the User Client to utilize the Group Server and File Server.
+5. Then run the User Client to utilize the Group Server and File Server.
 Follow the prompt.

     ``` java UserClient ```